martindrlik/play/README.md

 Uploads go file and makes it ready for calling.
 After /upload there should be a path on which you can then call that "uploaded api".

-**Experimental**: Note that if the {specified/path} starts with `notify/`, for instance `/upload/notify/foo`, message (URL) will be produced to configured kafka topic.
+If the {specified/path} starts with `notify/`, for instance `/upload/notify/foo`, message (URL) will be produced to configured kafka topic.

-**Experimental**: Note that if the {specified/path} starts with `subscribe/`, for instance `/upload/subscribe/foo`, `foo` will be subscribed to consume `-kafka-consumer-topic`, in other words `foo` will be called for any new messages that are pulled from that topic.
+If the {specified/path} starts with `subscribe/`, for instance `/upload/subscribe/foo`, `foo` will be subscribed to consume `-kafka-consumer-topic`, in other words `foo` will be called for any new messages that are pulled from that topic.
 It still can be called as other "uploaded api".

 ## Example